 When is it time to move on from a long-distance relationship?

 It would be best if you moved on from a long-distance relationship when it’s not working, and you can’t find a way to fix it.
 How you move on also makes a difference.
-Your relationship becomes part of your life, and how you end it will be one of the most memorable occasions.
-Find a way to do it with grace and understanding.
-Your relationship becomes part of your life, and how you end it will be one of the most memorable occasions.
+Find a way to do it with care and understanding.